bjrnt/rocketpunch-jobsearcher/README.md

 # RocketPunch Job Searcher
 A web app for performing full-text search on job ads posted on RocketPunch.

 **Note:** no code for scraping job ads from RocketPunch is provided together with this.
 There are three example job ads in `private/job_listings.json` that will be loaded by default.
-I will host a version of this with a full set of job ads soon.
+There is a live version of this running with a mostly complete list of job ads at [bjrn.io/rpjs](http://bjrn.io/rpjs).
 Also note that the service is completely in Korean.

 #### Motivation